Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it records more than 21.0 points.
+- Middle Tennessee is 5-0-1 against the spread and 6-1 overall when the team scores more than 21.0 points.

-- In games that Middle Tennessee piles up more than 342.3 yards, the team is 3-3-1 against the spread and 3-4 overall.
+- In games that Middle Tennessee amasses over 342.3 yards, the team is 3-3-1 against the spread and 3-4 overall.

-- This year the Blue Raiders have turned the ball over 20 times, three more than the Rockets' takeaways (17).
+- The Blue Raiders have turned the ball over 20 times this season, three more turnovers than the Rockets have forced (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.